wyyerd/vectortile-rs/README.md

 ```

 ## Example
-See the [streets example](examples/streets.rs) for a full example w/ PostGIS.
+See [examples/streets.rs](examples/streets.rs) for a full example w/ PostGIS.

 This example shows creating Features and Tiles programmatically:
 ```rust